- Refurbishment for Abingdon Campus

 - 2010 News Archive

-What does it mean to be building a library in Iraq?
+What does it mean to build a library in Iraq?

 AMBS Architects have written an extensive essay on building the new library in Baghdad and the intellectual processes out of which the design emerged.